Incorrect streaming setting can cause the following issues:

 • Keyframe (I-Frame, GOP): 1 - 2 seconds (or equivalent in frames depending of your FPS settings, e.g. 30-60 frames when using 30 FPS)

-Examples for various camera manufacturers:
+Examples of various camera manufacturers:

 Dahua: